Sophie-Shand/BIOCOMPUTING/assignments/assignment_01/README.md

 touch logs/update_1.txt

 \# Create a python file that contains specific functions used in the data processing and analysis phases of the project.
-This could include gextensive detail on the functions, how they work, and the design logic
+This could include extensive detail on the functions, how they work, and the design logic

 touch references/functions.py